rachitdBeast/M1_Application_Diary/1_Requirements/readme.md

  Where: Either at office, home or On the GO!
  How: Simple menu based interface which is easy to understand and write.

-## Detail requirements:
+## Detail requirements

-High level requirements:
+High level requirements

 |**ID**|**Description**|**Category**|**Status**|